VSADX/implementing-goto-continuations/README.md

 Three kinds of `goto`
 1. goto a line or label inside a function.
 2. goto a different function (then execute it internally).
-3. goto a paused function (then execute against it internally).
+3. goto a live function (then execute against it internally).

 ## Examples